home | about | news | site map | services | classifieds | ewe shoppe | directory | markets | events |contact

 Most appetizing when served piping hot or well chilled.

-A good source of high protein, iron and B vitamins (niacin, thiamin and riboflavin).
+A good source of protein, iron and B vitamins (niacin, thiamin and riboflavin).

 Cuts to buy: